'Congo Does Not Take Any Orders From Anybody': Interview With President Joseph Kabila

 Kabila said the two countries cooperate constantly.
 "The truth is that we have been working with the American administration — and there is an exchange of information on threats in general terms," Kabila said.

 He gave a recent example of when the U.S. Embassy closed for a week, citing a possible "terrorist threat" against U.S. government facilities in Kinshasa.
-Kabila explained that the threat came from the Allied Democratic Forces, an Islamist group of Ugandan origin, which his government has "stated is a terrorist organization," he said.
+Kabila explained that the threat came from the Allied Democratic Forces, an extremist group of Ugandan origin, which his government has "stated is a terrorist organization," he said.

 "The threats are definitely credible and we are taking them very, very seriously; seriously in the sense that we are fighting the ADF and are taking casualties each and every day," he said.
 "You are also aware that our population has also been targeted, and is being targeted, by this terrorist organization.
 We will deal with it."